 2.3.1 Robotic Arm

 Most 3D scanners consist of a mounted scanner with a turntable for rotating the object being scanned.
 This would not work for in situ because the object that requires being scanned cannot be placed on a turntable as it is assumed to be fixed.
+Citation maybe?
 An alternative way of scanning the print surface would be using an arm to position a scanner and work it’s way around the surface.
 [1**] and [2**] have created systems to do this, but they are exceeding large as the triangulation scanner they use are large.
 They [1**], [2**] also required large arms with very high precision because the location of the scanning sensor must be accurately known in order to scan from different positions and have the data line up.
 This would be infeasible with our resources and so it is outside the scope of our project.
 Instead we will assume that a scanning system can be implemented into a cohesive design with the in situ printer as future work.

 [1**]D. Banerjee, K. Yu, and G. Aggarwal, “Robotic Arm Based 3D Reconstruction Test Automation,” IEEE Access, vol. 6, pp. 7206–7213, 2018.